Will we really see whales?

 What is the Prince of Whales cancellation policy?

-Cancellation Policy is 24 hours before trip time unless agreed upon in advance with the office staff.
+Our cancellation policy is: 24 hours before trip time unless agreed upon in advance with the office staff.
 All cancellations made after 24 hours or “no-shows” will be subject to the full charge of the fare.
 We save your seats for you up until the last possible moment, which doesn’t allow us the opportunity to resell it.

 Are there snacks or beverages on board?